 I am a published writer, workshop facilitator, counsellor/life coach, and outdoor enthusiast living in Vancouver, BC, Canada.

-I have just completed my book, “Confessions of a Bisexual Husband”, which is the story of how my wife and I made big changes to our 15-year marriage after I came out to her about being bisexual.
+“Confessions of a Bisexual Husband” published in 2014, is the story of how my wife and I made big changes to our 15-year marriage after I came out to her about being bisexual.

 We’ve both grown tremendously since opening our marriage in 2009 and experimenting with non-monogamy.
 Even after travelling around the world for over three years of my life, our adventures since we began exploring this lifestyle have been some of the most transformative and fulfilling experiences to date.